JohnDMcMaster/open-tl866/README.md

 should be copied into `/etc/udev/rules.d/`.
 Doing so will allow non-root users who are members of the `plugdev` group to access the devices.
 Once the rules file is installed udev needs to be reloaded.
-On modern Linux systems that use systemd that can be done by running:
+On modern Linux systems that use systemd, that can be done by running:

 ```sudo systemctl restart systemd-udevd```